Functional dimension of feedforward ReLU neural networks: Introduction

 After offering a precise definition of functional dimension (Definition \ref{def:functionaldimension})--well-defined at smooth points of the parametric family--we establish the existence of an upper bound on the functional dimension that is (except in the depth $1$ case) strictly less than $D$, the parametric dimension.
 This is precisely the upper bound that comes from incorporating the known positive-dimensional symmetries appearing in \cite{RolnickKording, PhuongLampert}.

 The gap between parametric and functional dimension -- as well as the variance of this gap across parameter space -- should have implications for training and convergence of feedforward ReLU networks via gradient descent \cite{TragerKohnBruna}, particularly for an overparameterized network (one for which the parametric dimension exceeds the size of the training set).
 Note that the functional dimension is a maximum over what we call the {\em batch} functional dimension relative to a finite data set (batch) in the domain.
 The maximum is attained when the batch is {\em decisive} (Definition \ref{d:decisive}) -- informally, when it covers a sufficiently large portion of the domain -- and this is unlikely to happen when our batch is small compared to the number of parameters.
 In the heavily overparameterized setting the parametric dimension far exceeds the batch functional dimension, which is bounded above by the product of the output dimension and the batch size.
-Moreover, gradient descent updates during training are confined to a subspace of the tangent space of parameter space that is bounded above by the batch functional dimension, where the batch is the training set.
+Moreover, each gradient descent update during training is confined to a subspace of the tangent space of parameter space that is bounded above by the batch functional dimension, where the batch is the training set, cf. Definition \ref{def:batchfundim} and the remarks immediately following.
+Note that this subspace, and its dimension, also evolves during training as the parameters are updated.